Hakorr/UutisAhti/README.md

 * Front-end & back-end both start with `npm start`

-The front-end auto refreshes, however the back-end needs an restart for changes to appear.
+The front-end auto refreshes, however the back-end needs a restart for changes to appear.

 ## Important notes